 Trees provide safe havens and homes to a diverse range of animals and birds; they also provide shelter from the harsh summer sun.
-This is our vision for VACCHO - we operate within a large ecosystem, provide support and leadership to our Members, growing strong partnerships with mainstream and government all for the health and wellbeing of our people.
+This is our vision for VACCHO - we operate within a large ecosystem, provide support and leadership to our Members, and grow strong partnerships with mainstream and government to better the health and wellbeing of our people.